ropensci/qualtRics/README.md

 surveys <- getSurveys()
 ```

-You can then download the data from any of these individual surveys directly into R.
+You can then download the data from any of these individual surveys (for example, perhaps the sixth one) directly into R.

 ```r